-The application of the proposed Division 296 tax will result in taxing members' unrealised capital gains, which we strongly oppose.
+The application of the Division 296 tax will result in taxing members' unrealised capital gains, which we strongly oppose.

-The proposed formula includes unrealised gains in the year's earnings.
+The formula includes unrealised gains in the year's earnings.
 This results in many circumstances where assets held inside super may incur a higher effective tax rate than assets held outside of super, along with inconsistent treatment of the discounting for capital gains.
-The timing of the payment of tax is also an important consideration, in that a large tax may be payable in a year of very strong investment returns, whereas the following years could see market declines with no cash refund resulting.
+The timing of the payment of the tax is also an important consideration, in that a large tax liability may be payable in a year of very strong investment returns, whereas the following years could see market declines with no cash refund resulting.
+As noted above the potential impact of this is substantially amplified where members hold illiquid assets in the structure, such as the family farm or small business, in the structure.
+In such circumstances ordinary families may be forced to sell their business and lose their livelihoods because there is insufficient cash in the SMSF to pay the tax bill.

 The design of this measure is without precedent and raises the question of fairness.
 We do not support the taxing of unrealised gains.

 We appreciate the design of the measure is based upon the application of the tax to the increase in the adjusted total superannuation balance, which automatically includes unrealised gains.
 Removing unrealised gains would add a significant complication in the application of this model.
-An alternative might be the utilisaiton of some form of deemed return.
+An alternative might be the utilisation of some form of deemed return.

-The FAAA suggests addressing the taxing of unrealised gains through a form of deemed return.
+The FAAA suggests addressing the taxing of unrealised gains through a form of deemed return that would smooth out the amount of additional tax paid over the longer term.